corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/first-flow.md

         session.send(response)
 ```
    There is no return value for a ResponderFlow.

-Back on the Initiating virtual node, Corda will detect that there is a send coming in from the responder and rehydrate the initiating flow from the database and resume it from where it was check-pointed.
+   Back on the Initiating virtual node, Corda detects the send coming from the responder and rehydrates the initiating flow from the database and resumes it from where it was checkpointed.

-The response is received and response.message is returned by the flow.
+   The response is received and `response.message` is returned by the flow.
 ```kotlin
         val response = session.receive(Message::class.java)

         return response.message
 ```
-The response from the Initiating Flow is always a String so it can be returned when the flow status is queried by http-rpc.
+   The response from the initiating flow is always a Strinh, which can be returned when the flow status is queried by HTTP-RPC.

-## Other Considerations for FlowSessions
+## Other considerations for FlowSessions
-It is important that the sends and receives in the initiator and responder flows match up.
-If the initiator sends a Foo and the responder expects a Bar, the flow will hang and likely result in a timeout error.
+It is important that the sends and receives in the initiator and responder flows match.
+If the initiator sends a Foo and the responder expects a Bar, the flow hangs and likely results in a timeout error.

-As with Corda 4 there is a sendAndReceive method on FlowSession which will send a payload, check-point the flow then wait for a response to be received.
-(Not used in this example)
+As with Corda 4, there is also a `sendAndReceive` method on `FlowSession` that sends a payload, check-points the flow, and then waits for a response to be received:
 ```kotlin
 val response = sendAndReceive(<ReceiveType>::class.java, payload)
 ```
-In Corda 4 when payloads were received they were wrapped in an UntrustworthyData class which required unwrapping:
+In Corda 4, when payloads were received they were wrapped in an `UntrustworthyData` class which required unwrapping:
 ```kotlin
 // (Corda 4)
 val Corda4Response = sendAndReceive(<ReceiveType>::class.java, payload).unwrap {<validationcode>}
 ```
-This has been removed in Corda 5 because we found CorDapp writers used other methods to validate the data.
+This has been removed in Corda 5 because CorDapp Developers usually use other methods to validate the data.